ShengHuaWu/Vapor3Series/CRUDControllers/README.md

 }
 ```
 On one hand, we retrieve all instances of our `User` model by querying the database.
-On the other hand, since our `User` model conforms `Parameter` protocol, `req.parameters.next(User.self)` will fetch the instance with the given identifier.
+On the other hand, since our `User` model conforms `Parameter` protocol, `req.parameters.next(User.self)` will fetch the instance with the given identifier from the database.

 Next step is implementing the updating functionality for our `UsersController`.
 Let's add the following method below the retrieving methods.